Our Secondary School II introduces itself

-Equivalent to a high-quality certificate compared to all national and international upper secondary school-leaving certificates, it gives the pupils the opportunity to study in any country in the world.
-Whilst it is identical to the German Abitur in terms of content, it uses the foreign language potential of German schools abroad to a greater degree: along with German, lessons are taught in English so that the young people acquire a high level of language skills as well as skills in the specialist subjects.
-Skills that are more important than ever before in a globalised world.
+Equivalent to all higher standard graduation degrees nationally and abroad, it gives the students the opportunity to study in any country in the world.
+While it is identical to the German “Abitur” in terms of content, it makes particular use of the foreign language potential of German schools abroad: in addition to German, lessons are taught in English, so that young people acquire high linguistic skills in addition to their specialist knowledge – Skills that are more important than ever in a globalised world.

 The “DIA” (Deutsches Internationale Abitur) is a school-leaving certificate developed specifically for German schools abroad and is aimed at the special requirements of a multicultural, multi-lingual student body.
 In order for the “DIA” to be comparable worldwide as a qualified school-leaving certificate, standardized examination requirements apply from Kuala Lumpur to Montréal and are monitored by the German Conference of Ministers of Education and Cultural Affairs (KMK).
 Both the classical German “Abitur” and the “DIA” are internationally highly valued qualifications.